 Who We Serve

 With locations in Tulsa and McAlester, we provide food and other donated goods to 450 Partner Programs in 24 counties of eastern Oklahoma.
 These programs include emergency food pantries, soup kitchens, emergency shelters, after-school programs and senior citizen centers.
-Together, we provide more than 335,000 meals each week to people struggling with hunger.
-During Fiscal Year 2014 we distributed more than 20.8 million pounds of food, 31 percent of which was fresh produce.
+Together, we provide more than 475,000 meals each week to people struggling with hunger.
+During Fiscal Year 2017 we distributed more than 24.7 million pounds of food, 31 percent of which was fresh produce.

 About Our Tulsa Warehouse